-This report contains the minimum information required for regulatory compliance and refers to the assessment report 35875300 R7.3.
-Summaries of the test data on which the referenced assessment is based are provided in the appendices which are only available in the full report.
+This report contains the minimum information required for regulatory compliance and refers to the assessment report 35875300 R7.1.
+Summaries of the test data on which this assessment is based are provided in the appendices which are only available in the full report.

-The analysis conducted in the referenced assessment report presents an assessment of the fire resistance performance of 78 mm thick Speedpanel wall systems installed for fire compartmentalisation in scissor stair configurations if tested in accordance with AS 1530.4:2014.
-Horizontally and vertically oriented single and dual-stacked Speedpanel wall systems and Speedpanel boxed and triangular stair risers are also assessed in this report.
+The analysis conducted in the referenced assessment report presents an assessment of the fire resistance performance of 78 mm thick Speedpanel wall systems installed for fire compartmentalization in scissor stair configurations if tested in accordance with AS 1530.4:2014.
+Horizontally and vertically oriented single and dual-stacked Speedpanel wall systems and Speedpanel boxed and triangular stair risers are also assessed.

-The analysis conducted in sections 5 to 9 of the referenced assessment report found that the proposed variations are likely to achieve the fire resistance level (FRL) shown in Table 1, if tested in accordance with AS 1530.4:2014.
+The analysis conducted in sections 5 to 9 in the referenced assessment report found that the proposed variations described in section 4.3 are likely to achieve the fire resistance level (FRL) shown in Table 1, if tested in accordance with AS 1530.4:2014.